Dogs on Brink of Death Rescued From Lancaster 'Dog Dumping' Ground

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-“I received a call that there was a property in Lancaster that was known as a dumping ground -- they go by and dump dogs,” said Melissa Bacelar of Wagmor Pets Dog Rescue.
+“I received a call that there was a property in Lancaster that was known as a dumping ground -- they go by and dump dogs,” Melissa Bacelar of Wagmor Pets Dog Rescue said.

 Bacelar says the man living on the property has been overwhelmed by the amount of dogs that have shown up, counting 40 of them at least.